-Once Josh had completed apprenticeship, Rod said he had no hesitation is continuing to sponsor him through university: “The UK needs engineers and digital specialists, but the dilemma is that many young people can’t get a job without a degree, which can be costly.”
+Once Josh had completed his apprenticeship, Rod said he had no hesitation is continuing to sponsor him through university: “The UK needs engineers and digital specialists, but the dilemma is that many young people can’t get a job without a degree, which can be costly.”

 “This is where an apprenticeship degree is so good because it helps young people to get into jobs without all the debt of university.”

-“Having young people around changes the buzz of the firm, as they understand what’s out there and what young people are interested in.”
+“Having young people around changes the buzz of the firm, as they understand what’s out there and what other young people are interested in.”